flannon/gcp-cloud-shell/README.md

 ## Pitching to yourself
-Build a new cloud shell image then bot the image and log in.
+Build a new cloud shell image then boot the image and log in.

 Try HELM_VERSION="v3.8.0"
 3.5.0 should be supported